XML RSSGet our feed

 Click here to return to Gay Christian FAQ Page.

-We've answered the question: Does Romans 1:26-27 condemn homosexuals?
-Click here to return to Gay Christian 101 Home Page.
+From, Does Romans 1:26-27 condemn homosexuals? return to Gay Christian 101 Home Page.
+Ed's original question:

 "In the book of Romans it is clear that Paul characterizes having same sex relations as a willful and sinful act, so how can we justify it?
 Just because two people love each other does not make it alright, does it?
 It is not within God's design for human sexuality."